albertjuhe/annotator_nodejs_store/README.md

          socket.on('notification', function (data) {
             var n = data.online;
              $('#count-anotations-alert').text(n);

       });
       </script>
 ```

       The content of the variable propietary are overwrite by the nodejs,

       var propietary = '{$__propietary__$}';
       var code = '{$__code__$}';.

       Its important that the socket.io connection
       var socket = io.connect('http://localhost:3000');
       use the same port than the nodejs.

+      When a user is displaying a document for example:
+      http://localhost:3000/annotation/testuser2/demo.html nodejs are executing (get), the aplication search in the anotations table, all the annotations belonging to testuser2 with code equal to demo.

+##Plugins

+There are a several Annotator plugins:
+- Panel Viewer Plugin (demoNodejs/js/viewannotations.js)
+- Categorization plugin (demoNodejs/js/categories.js)
+- RichEditor Plugin (demoNodejs/js/richEditor.js) Use tinymc 4.0
+- Share annotations
+- Categorize plugin

+##Annotator Development

+**In this new release Annotator is modified, this aplication uses 1.2.9 version.**
+- Store.prototype.annotationCreated = function(annotation) has been modified, added an id annotation attribute.

+##Nodejs Development

+- All the routing in the nodejs application are in the lib\rest\buffer.js

+REST Services Annotatorjs vs. Nodejs

+- update annotation: app.put('/annotation/update/:username/:code/:id', function(req, res)
+- delete annotation app.delete('/annotation/destroy/:username/:code/:id', function(req, res)
+- get annotations app.get('/annotation/get/:username/:code', function(req, res)
+- get HTML file and render: app.get('/annotation/:username/:code.html', function(req, res)
+- new annotation: app.post('/annotation/new/:username/:code', function(req, res)
+- get annotations in pdf format: app.get('/annotation/:username/:code.pdf', function(req, res)
+- BackOffice control in lib\rest\back_office.js.
+User back office control.

+##Database

+there are two tables:
+Table anotacions where we store annotations.
+Table log where we store the logs.